Statutory guidance

 Schools should engage with parents and pupils on cost issues when they are developing their uniform policy.
 They should be able to show how these views have been considered in their policy.

-We also encourage schools to engage with parents and pupils on other aspects of their uniform policy when making significant changes to their policy as set out in the non-statutory guidance on school uniforms.
+We also encourage schools to engage with parents and pupils on other aspects of their uniform policy when making significant changes to it, as set out in the non-statutory guidance on school uniforms.

 Avoid needing additional uniform for extra-curricular activities

-Schools should avoid requiring parents to purchase additional uniform for the purpose of any extra-curricular activity.
-This may involve but is not limited to, extra-curricular activities such as sport, music, or drama.
+Schools should avoid requiring parents to purchase additional uniform for the purpose of extra-curricular activity.
+This may involve, but is not limited to, extra-curricular activities such as sport, music or drama.

-Similarly, schools should avoid requiring additional items to be used for interschool competitions.
-This does not preclude schools from having a standard PE kit for PE lessons.
+Similarly, schools should avoid requiring parents to purchase additional items to be used for interschool competitions.
+This should not preclude schools from having a standard PE kit for PE lessons or from loaning items.

 Engage with uniform suppliers